-- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use Adrenaline autoinjector will be stored at the first aid room.
+- staff and students are regularly reminded to wash their hands after eating. - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground. - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use adrenaline autoinjector will be stored at the office and in the yard duty bag for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.

-Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+Adrenaline autoinjectors for general use

-6. Adrenaline autoinjectors for general use
+Olinda Primary School will maintain a supply of adrenaline autoinjector for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.

-Olinda Primary School will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first-time reaction at school.
+Adrenaline autoinjectors for general use will be stored at the First Aid Room and labelled "general use".

-Adrenaline autoinjectors for general use will be stored at the sick bay and labelled "general use".
+The Principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:

-The principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:
+- the number of students enrolled at Olinda Primary School at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions and events

-- the number of students enrolled at Olinda Primary School at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions and events - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase.
+- the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase.

-7. Emergency Response
+Emergency Response